parsamajidi21/RPmsg-Device-Tree/README.md

 $ ls /dev/ttyUSB*
   /dev/ttyUSB0 /dev/ttyUSB1 /dev/ttyUSB2 /dev/ttyUSB3
 ```
-The highest USB index “/dev/ttyUSB3” is the Linux console.
+The highest USB index `/dev/ttyUSB3` is the Linux console and `/dev/ttyUSB2` is for M4 processor

 #### Environment setup
 For preparing the environment and having two terminals, one for Linux/U-Boot and one for communication with the M4, the ‘tmux’ is used, which is a terminal multiplexer.
 And for communicating with UART through the console a serial terminal tmulator, `picocom`, is used.